JohnStov/fsx-audio-workshop/slides/slides/index.md

 We need to introduce _frequency_ (f) - how often the waveform repeats per second

-To generate a repeating waveform we also need _phase_ - conventionally measured as an angle between 0 to Two PI radians
+To generate a repeating waveform we also need _phase_

-Phase revolves every 1/f seconds

-The change in phase from one sample to the next we will call _delta_

-The current _phase angle_ will be called _theta_

-The amplitude is calculated as _sin theta_

 ---